A Simple Spectral Algorithm for Recovering Planted Partitions: Proof of algorithm's corectness

 The proof of Algorithm~\ref{alg}'s correctness goes roughly as follows.
-We will prove using the spectral analysis in Sections~\ref{Geigenvalues}-\ref{sec:deviation} that w.h.p.\ there is a column $j$ for which $||\hat P\1_{W_j}||_2$ is ``large'' (Lemma~\ref{existsgoodcol}).
+We will prove using the spectral analysis in Sections~\ref{Ahateigs}-\ref{sec:deviation} that a.s.\ there is a column $j$ for which $||P_k(\hat A)\1_{W_j}||_2$ is ``large'' (Lemma~\ref{existsgoodcol}).
 Next, we will show that any for any such $j$, the set $W_j$ consists mostly of vertices from a single cluster (Lemma~\ref{almostcluster}).
 Finally, we show how to recover this cluster exactly by looking at how many neighbors each vertex has in $W_j$ (Lemmas~\ref{recoverclusterswhp}-\ref{recovercluster}).

-Because the analysis in Sections~\ref{Geigenvalues}-\ref{sec:deviation} applies to all submatrices $\hat G_J$, the algorithm continues to work after we remove the recovered cluster and recurse.
-We prove that all of the exponentially many submatrices $\hat G_J$ have certain desirable properties with high probability, in which case our algorithm deterministically identifies a cluster.
-Therefore, when we remove it we are considering another of the $\hat G_J$s, so the algorithm again succeeds, and so on.
-Thus, we are able to restrict our analysis to the $\hat G_J$s, bounding the number of events that need to occur at the beginning of the run of the algorithm.
+This argument shows that Algorithm~\ref{alg} succeeds in iteration 1 a.s.
+To show that it succeeds in \emph{every} iteration, we will apply the same argument to all ``cluster subgraphs'' of $\hat G$---i.e., those subgraphs induced on a subset of the clusters.
+We will prove that all $2^k$ such subgraphs have certain desirable properties a.s., in which case our algorithm \emph{deterministically} succeeds in identifying a cluster.
+Therefore, when we remove it we are considering another cluster subgraph, so the algorithm again succeeds, and so on.
+Thus, we are able to restrict our analysis to these cluster subgraphs, bounding the number of events that need to occur in order to ensure the algorithm's success.
 This is how we avoid the need to randomly split the graph into parts, as in~\cite{Giesen05,McSherry01,vu2014simple}.
-The details of this approach are presented in this section.
+The details of this approach, which we call ``preprocessing the randomness,'' are presented in Section~\ref{mainpf}